 - if they are connected already through other channels to your existing and target customers;

-- a knowledge of your industry’s shipping needs: when choosing a food wholesaler, make sure they’re using quality refrigerated trucks to keep your products fresh.
+- a knowledge of your industry’s shipping needs: when choosing a food vendor, make sure they’re using quality refrigerated trucks to keep your products fresh.

-2. Points that are important for your multi vendor marketplace CMS customers:
+2. Points that are important for your online wholesale marketplace platform customers:

 - quantity based discounts and minimum orders;